m3g/PereiraMartinez2025.jl/README.md

 Computation of transfer free-energies.

-**Dispersive interactions determine osmolyte thermodynamic effects across the protein folding landscape**
+**Osmolyte structural and thermodynamic effects across the protein folding landscape**

 A. F. Pereira, L. Martínez